 Western Health offers an Early Hearing Detection and Intervention Program (EHDI).
 Infants born at Western Memorial Regional Hospital have their hearing screened by nursing staff.
-Any necessary follow-up on these infants is conducted through the Audiology Departments of Western Health following hospital discharge.
-Infants with any of the following high risk factors for hearing loss are referred to the Audiology Department for assessment:
+Any necessary follow-up on these infants is conducted through the Audiology Departments of Western Health following discharge from the hospital.
+Infants with any of the following high-risk factors for hearing loss are referred to the Audiology Department for assessment:

 FREQUENTLY ASKED QUESTIONS

 Referrals are accepted by a number of service providers.
 Self-referrals are also accepted.

 Referrals for children are made through the Developmental Health Central Intake referral process.

 Download Adult Referral Form here